2ndQuadrant/pglogical/README.md

 ### Superuser is required

-Currently pglogical replication requires superuser.
-It may be later extended to user with replication privileges.
+Currently pglogical replication and administration requires superuser privileges.
+It may be later extended to more granular privileges.

 ### `UNLOGGED` and `TEMPORARY` not replicated